 - Testing designs

-Jointly run by digital designer Jon Waring and UX consultant Stuart Church.
+Jointly run by digital designer Matt French and UX consultant Stuart Church.
 They have worked together for over a decade for clients including Sky, The NHS, The office for National Statistics and Bristol University.

-Jon Waring specialises in graphic and interaction design, and runs the award winning agency 3Sixty.
+Matt French specialises in graphic and interaction design, and is Head of Design at the award winning agency 3Sixty.
 Stuart Church is a UX consultant specialising in UX research & design prototyping and is a founder of The Bristol Usability Group and UX Bristol Conference.

 With these complimentary skillsets, their aim is provide a course that demonstrates a holistic approach to User Experience design.